What are Foreign Subsidiaries?

 Although you will still have some stakes in the subsidiary, if anything were to go wrong, the parent company won’t be held as legally responsible.
 This gives your business a bit more independence.
 After all, you can’t be there in-person managing all of the operations of the foreign subsidiary.

-As your company begins to expand, you will probably want to take your business international.
+As your company begins to expand, you will probably want to grow your business into the global marketplace for more opportunities.
 Making the jump to open subsidiaries in other countries gives your business the ability to grow your customer base and increase your number of trade options.

-Opening a foreign subsidiary in another country will take time and money.
+Opening a foreign subsidiary in another country takes a lot of time and resources.
 You will have to account for travel back and forth to the foreign country, local accounting and legal fees, and upfront capital investments.
 In some countries, you will need to meet a minimum capital requirement, per federal subsidiary laws.
-Plus, you’ll need to pay your management team.
+Plus, you’ll need to pay your management team to set up operations.

-You will still need to understand all of the regulations governing that specific country, which also means hiring an HR department to manage your foreign subsidiary.
+You will still need to understand all of the regulations governing that specific country, meaning hiring an HR department to manage the subsidiary.
 To avoid running into compliance issues, you will need to understand what compensation and benefits employees are entitled to (such as paid time off) and make sure that you are properly paying your employees.

 Navigating global payroll, employee benefits, and taxes can be complex.
-For this reason, many companies partner with global payroll service providers (like a PEO or an EOR) to do the heavy lifting.
+For this reason, many companies partner with global payroll service providers like Justworks that have all-in-one solutions for PEO or EOR to do the heavy lifting.

 Another disadvantage of opening a foreign subsidiary is that you will need to hire a legal team that has in-depth knowledge about the laws and taxes governing the country you’re expanding to in order to avoid any compliance issues.
 If the subsidiary is owned and controlled by a foreign business, which is usually the case, challenges with international tax laws can arise.